arielsaadon/cpp_Ex2_MessageBoard/README.md

 - The board size is not limited in advance, but it can be assumed that all the ads will be concentrated in the same area - the distances between ads will not be very large.

 ## Simple example :
-You can change the main in Demo.cpp
+You can change the main in Demo.cpp, and use the the command `make` in terminal
 ```c++
 #include "Board.hpp"
 #include <iostream>